FWDP/bidet-improvement-data-experience-tracker-frontend/README.md

 ## Contributing 🚀

 Feeling inspired to join the B.I.D.E.T movement?
 We welcome contributions from the bottom of our hearts (and elsewhere)!
 Let's make the world a cleaner, funnier place together. 😄
+1. Be an outside collaborator of the project.
+2. Open a draft PR.
+3. Be descriptive in your PR and add reviewers.
+4. Have the reviewer approve your PR.

 ## License 📜